CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution_flowchart.md

     Please refer to [this cheat sheet page][cheatsheet] for quick references to Git, Markdown and FORD syntax.

 First, here is a flowchart explaining how the various steps of the workflow interact together.
-More details is provided for each step in the following sections of this page.
+More details are provided for each step in the following sections of this page.

 ```mermaid
    flowchart TD